Company Logo

 How can the SCO Jordan’s Principle Coordinators help?

-The SCO Jordan’s Principle Coordinators assist First Nation children and youth (up to 18 years of age) and their families at the Health Sciences Centre Winnipeg – Children’s Hospital, the Specialized Services for Children and Youth (SSCY) Centre, and school divisions in southern Manitoba, to access programs, services, and supports to improve health and education for First Nation children. (*Please contact your First Nation or Tribal Council for social supports.)
+The SCO Jordan’s Principle Coordinators assist First Nation children and youth (up to 18 years of age) and their families at the Health Sciences Centre Winnipeg – Children’s Hospital, the Specialized Services for Children and Youth (SSCY) Centre, and school divisions in southern Manitoba, to access programs, services, and supports to improve health and education for First Nation children.

 The SCO Jordan’s Principle Coordinators help families by: